-Investing your money is one of the best ways in accumulating wealth.
+Investing your money is one of the best ways of accumulating wealth.
 There are various forms of investments available to all of us.
-I highly suggest though that before you invest on anything, build your emergency fund first.
-And while building this fund, start learning abut investments.
-There are tons of information available online when it comes to investing in stock market, mutual funds, etc.
+I highly suggest though that before you invest in anything, build your emergency fund first.
+And while building this fund, start learning about investments.
+There are tons of information available online when it comes to investing in the stock market, mutual funds, etc.

 I will leave number ten to you guys.Ten Simple Strategies To Help You Retire Early Click To Tweet